Note: this feature is reserved for Business plan users

 Your music is online and your promotions cross borders.
 But not all content behaves the same in all countries.
 For example, you may release two different versions of an album: one for release in one country, and one release for the rest of the world.
-If you want to use the same link to promote different versions of the same content, you can do so using our localized landing pages.
+If you want to use the same link to promote different versions of the same content, you can do so by setting up territories to created localized landing pages.

 What are localized landing pages?

 By setting up multiple territories for your links, you can ensure that visitors from different countries have a customized experience on your link.
 You can customize all aspects of your link for specific territories, including: